josesuarez-accenture/openathon-angular/lab-01/README.md

 Finally, notice the declaration of the **TypeScript component Class**: *LandingPageComponent*.

-When we created the component, we supplied *landing-page* as the name and when we created the project, we supplied **oevents** as the prefix.
-Angular Cli used that information to compose the component name: **oevents**-*landing-page*.
-Also, the class name is the the Camel Case for *landing-page* with *Component* at the end.
+Remember that when we've created the project we specified the '**oevents**' prefix.
+This prefix will be used by the Angular Cli to compose the component selector names.
+As we can see in this particular case, we have created the 'landing-page' component and if you check the landing-page.component.ts file, you will see that the selector name is '**oevents-landing-page**'.
+In addition in this file we can see that Angular Cli uses the UpperCamelCase or PascalCase style to name the class '**LandingPageComponent**'.

 ### Changing the view
 It's fine to have a default view but we want to adapt it to our needs.